StatPhysBio/ImmuneMemoryDM/README.md

 # ImmuneMemoryDM
 This repository contains the code and analysis associated with the manuscript Schnaack, Nourmohammad, [Optimal evolutionary decision-making to store immune memory](https://elifesciences.org/articles/61346). eLife 2021
-It allows reproduction and a simplefied visulaization of the numerical results reported in the manuscript.
+It allows reproduction and a simplified visualization of the numerical results reported in the manuscript.

 ## Dependencies

-The code is written in Julia and depends on a number of packeges.
+The code is written in Julia and depends on several packages.
 Below we give a list of version numbers of the packages for which the code is known to run.
 - Julia 1.5.3
 - Distributions 0.24.6
 - SpecialFunctions 1.1.0